Harshalkhed/pi-bot-server-master/README.md

 According to the direction given by the android app(received using socket.io), server sends GPIO commands to move the car accordingly.

-The demo for the project can be seen [here](https://youtu.be/eFooFdN0tX8)

 [IOT.pptx](https://github.com/Harshalkhed/pi-bot-server-master/files/8283354/IOT.pptx)